-Students enrolled in undergraduate education programs are expected to maintain academic standards and demonstrate qualifications for the teaching profession, including mental health, interpersonal skills, basic communication skills, a positive attitude, appropriate professional conduct and satisfactory performance in field experiences.
+Students enrolled in undergraduate education programs are expected to maintain academic standards.
 To be in good standing, students must maintain an overall cumulative GPA of 2.50 or higher with at least a grade of "C" (2.00) in each undergraduate education course.